 Geranium oil inhibits the inflammatory responses in the skin; this helps your body to fight many health issues.
 Arthritis, for example, is inflammation of the joints, and heart disease is inflammation of the arteries.
 Instead of taking a medication to reduce joint pain or lower cholesterol, reducing inflammation in the body is vital.

-15. Insect Repellant and Bug Bite Healer – Geranium oil is used as a natural bug repellant.
 To make your own bug repellant, mix geranium oil with water and spray it on your body – this is much safer than sprays that are filled with chemicals.
-You can also add baking soda to this mixture to boost the effects.
-It also heals insect bites and stops itching; use it as a massage oil on itchy or irritated spots for relief.
+You can also add geranium oil to this Homemade Bug Spray recipe in place of or in addition to the other essential oils listed.

 One interesting study measured the effects of geranium oil’s ability to suppress candida cell growth in mice.
 The mice intravaginally received geranium essential oil, and this significantly decreased the amount of candida cells in the vaginal cavity.
-These findings suggest that vaginal application of geranium oil or its main component, geraniol, suppressed Candida cell growth vagina and inflammation.
-(4)
+These findings suggest that vaginal application of geranium oil or its main component, geraniol, suppressed candida cell growth in the vagina.
+(19)

-Another 2013 study, involving 20 patients, measured the effects of geranium oil on hemorrhage episodes.
+A 2013 study, involving 20 human patients, measured the effects of a mix of sesame and rose geranium oil on hemorrhage (a very heavy loss of blood) episodes.
 The study lasted 183 days; at the end, 75 percent of the patients felt an improvement with the treatment.
-With no adverse side effects, geranium oil proved to be a compound that significantly reduces the number of hereditary hemorrhage episodes that occurred in these patients.
-(5)
+With no adverse side effects, geranium oil proved to be a compound that significantly reduced the number of hereditary hemorrhage episodes that occurred in these patients.
+(20)